-Our Student Council meets weekly; the topics discussed are varied and diverse.
-It is these weekly meetings that drive the half termly focus for each sub-committee.
-Initiatives are varied and range from school uniform, environmental issues, increasing awareness of positive mental health within the school and extra-curricular clubs.
+- It is these weekly meetings that drive the half termly foci.
+Initiatives are varied and range from school uniform, environmental issues, increasing awareness of positive mental health within the school, House events, teaching and learning, and extra-curricular clubs.

-Whilst the Student Council embraces many elements of the democratic process, it is important to remember that all decisions regarding the school need to be agreed upon by Ms Thomson.
-However, representatives choose to be part of School Council on a voluntary basis and participation in each sub-committee is down to the individual themselves.
+- Whilst the Student Parliament embraces many elements of the democratic process, it is important to remember that all decisions regarding the school need to be agreed upon by Ms Thomson.

-It is up to us to decide the agenda for the meetings and, with the help of Heads of School and Ms Redfern, we organise timescales and future plans.
-Occasionally, staff ask that the Student Council add something specific to their agenda; once discussed, and answers or solutions are suggested, Ms Redfern or the Heads of School will results are passed on to the relevant teacher.
+- It is up the students to decide the agenda for the meetings and, with the help of Ms Redfern, they organise timescales and future plans.
+Occasionally, staff ask that the Student Parliament add something specific to their agenda; once discussed, and answers or solutions are suggested, Ms Redfern or the Student Leadership Team and results are passed on to the relevant teacher.

-Heads of School meet regularly with SLT to share the voice of the students and the foci of each sub-committee.
-The results of these SLT discussions are reported back to the full Student Council who will then disseminate information to the forms and year groups they represent.
+- The Student Leaders Team meet regularly with a member of the Senior Leadership team to share the voice of the students.
+The results of these SLT discussions are reported back to the full Student Parliament who will then disseminate information to the forms and year groups they represent.

-Any concerns that the students have are raised at School Council meetings and all voices are heard.
+- Any concerns that the students have are raised at School Parliament meetings and all voices are heard.
 We have some fantastic ideas for the coming year.
-These can be found on the minutes that are published each week.

 What have we achieved?